-The majority of the assets held by the charity are endowed funds.
-The remainder of reserves comprise funds which have been built up and authorised at rates approved by the Almshouse Association and the Charity Commission.
+The main portion of the investment assets held by the charity comprise the Endowment Fund and the General Fund.
+The remainder comprise Reserve Funds which have been built up and authorised at rates approved by the Almshouse Association and the Charity Commission.
 These funds comprise an Extraordinary Repair Fund ("ERF") and a Cyclical Maintenance Fund ("CMF").
 Although the fully authorised amount capable of transfer to the ERF has always been achieved, this has not always been possible for the CMF due to limited resources.
 It is the policy of the Trustees to maximise available reserves commensurate with, firstly, likely future maintenance requirements and, secondly, keeping residents' weekly contributions at an acceptable level.
-During 2015 a General Reserve of £15,000 was also created and these funds have been invested as shown in the accounts at page 10.